Chicago Teachers Have an Ally As Mayor—Now They’re Fighting for a Historic Contract

 And the context is vastly different from 12 years ago.
 A former CTU member and organizer, Brandon Johnson, is now mayor of Chicago, and next year the city will phase in an elected school board, which has been a longstanding demand of the union.
 In September, the school board adopted an ambitious five-year plan full of proposals to vastly increase the resources, offerings and supports for students and teachers in schools, as well as to turn schools into community hubs, along with other common good” promises.
 On Wednesday, CTU released a report outlining how the union’s contract demands line up with the board’s own five-year plan as well as the mayor’s priorities.

 The main obstacles to achieving well-funded, equitable and community-based schools, as union leaders see it, are a $500 million deficit and a schools CEO who is proposing cuts and efficiencies” while refusing to borrow money for immediate needs.
-The teachers union — and Mayor Johnson, according to media reports—have called on Chicago Public Schools (CPS) CEO Pedro Martinez to resign.
+The teachers union has voted no confidence in Chicago Public Schools (CPS) CEO Pedro Martinez, and according to media reports Mayor Johnson has asked him to resign.
 In a press release accompanying the union’s recent report, CTU President Stacy Davis Gates stated, According to their plan and our proposals, the district and the union want the same thing for our students.
 Our question is what is keeping CEO Martinez from doing so if we’re so aligned?

 In October, all seven members of the school board — appointed by Johnson—resigned at once.
 As the Chicago Sun-Times reported, Johnson said the resignations had long been planned to allow a longer transition period for the new appointed school board members who will join a hybrid elected and appointed board following the upcoming November elections.
 Johnson’s critics framed the resignations as a power grab by the mayor, giving him more control.